KJCats/My-Notes/3 - Zettelkasten/The Dunning-Kruger Effect.md

 and knowledge required to outperform everyone else, while only being at the beginning of the learning curve.
 It can also be seen on the other side of the spectrum.
-A top performing student, a talented engineer or  a life long artist.
+A top performing student, a talented engineer or  a lifelong artist.
 They all think that if the task at hand is easy for them, it has to be easy for everyone.

-But how can we overcome the effect.
+But how can we overcome the effect?
 How do we even know on which side of the spectrum we are?
 The best way is to get constant and honest feedback from people that are likely to be knowledge.
-That could be a seasoned employee at your work or the smart student who only gets perfect score.
+That could be a seasoned employee at your work or the smart student who only gets perfect scores.
 You have to keep learning, to overcome the feeling of not knowing anything.
 Everything you learn opens up a minimum of two new topics you don't know anything about, but you don't have to know everything.
 Think about your knowledge.
 You think you know something?
 Ask yourself how you came to that conclusion.